-- I. Student may request review for transfer of credit within the first semester of attendance.
-Request for Transfer of Credit forms are available in the Office of Student Affairs. - 2.
+- I. Student may request review for transfer of credit within the first semester of attendance by emailing registrar@westgatech.edu. - 2.
 Student must provide an official transcript from the institution with which course work was completed.
 Transfer credit may not be awarded if credit is showing on transcript as transfer or exemption credit. - 3.
 Course work must be concurrent with the curriculum outline of the student's current program of study.
 Student may be required to furnish course catalog or course syllabus. - 4.
 Previous course work must have been completed with a grade of C (2.0) or better to be considered for transfer credit. - 5.
 Certain courses are subject to time limitations.
 Specific technical, science, and Health Sciences courses may not be considered for transfer credit after seven years. - 6.
-Student will be notified by mail of approved transferred credits.
+Student will be notified via Self-Service Banner Web account.